Leave it to Juliet to turn something as mundane and silly as a facial into something fun and glamorous.

 Never the Likes of You

-Tell you what...
-Let's get this death stuff out of the way so that we can get on to more interesting things about Juliet's life.
+Let's get the death stuff out of the way so that we can get on to more interesting things about Juliet's life.
 Here is the obituary that ran for Juliet in The Boston Globe:

 Juliet's Obituary

 At her request, Juliet's ashes were scattered in Central Park in New York City.
 On the northwest side of the park, at around 106th Street, there is an entrance to Central Park that leads up to the Great Hill.
 On the east side of the Great Hill, there is a single path that splits into two.
-Juliet’s ashes were spread beneath a large tree just there at that path—outside of the path that runs around Great Hill, just between that path and the new path that leads off to the east and West Park Drive.
+Juliet’s ashes were spread beneath a large tree just there at that path.

 Motherhood.
-Being someone's... being Abby's mommy.
-It's not something that Juliet wrote a lot about... at least not in things she left behind with me.
-But it was central to Juliet's life since before the cancer came along and changed everything.
-She wanted very much to be a mother.
-And once Abby entered our lives and Juliet finally was a mother, she was a terrific one.
-Here are my thoughts and a few memories from others on Juliet as a mom:
+Being someone's mother — being Abby's mommy — wasn't something Juliet wrote a lot about... at least not in things she left behind with me.
+But it really was everything to her, even before the cancer came along and changed everything.
+She wanted to be a mother so much it hurt.
+And once Abby entered our lives and Juliet finally was a mother, she was a terrific one:

 Juliet as a mother

-Some friends of Juliet's wrote her before she died, trying to tell her what she had meant to their lives.
+Some of Juliet's friends wrote to her before she died, trying to tell her what she had meant to their lives.
 Others wrote letters to me and Abby after Juliet died.
 Here are a few excerpts from those letters:

 Memories from Friends

-Juliet's students also wrote things after she died— tributes, letters to me and Abby just discussing how they felt about Juliet as a teacher, mentor, friend.
-The first of these excerpts though is not something written after Juliet died, but rather an essay about Juliet that a student wrote for an English class.
+Juliet's students also shared how they felt about Juliet as a teacher, mentor, and friend.
+The first of these excerpts was an essay about Juliet — written over a year before she died — that a student wrote for his English class.
 The assignment?
 Tell the class about your hero.

 Memories from Students